subrata-samanta/Graph_RAG/README.md

 # Graph RAG with Neo4j and LangChain 🚀

-This project implements a Graph-based Retrieval Augmented Generation (RAG) system using Neo4j, LangChain, and various LLM technologies to analyze and query Apple Inc.'s 2024 annual report data. 📊
+This project implements a Graph-based Retrieval Augmented Generation (RAG) system using Neo4j, LangChain, and various LLM techniques to analyze and query Apple Inc.'s 2024 annual report data. 📊

 ## Project Overview 🎯

-Tis project combines traditional vector-based retrieval with graph-based knowledge extraction to provide more accurate and contextual answers to queries about Apple's financial and business information.
+Thiss project combines traditional vector-based retrieval with graph-based knowledge extraction to provide more accurate and contextual answers to queries about Apple's financial and business information.
 It uses a hybrid approach that leverages both structured (graph) and unstructured (vector) data for comprehensive information retrieval.

 ## Features ✨